Rajat-soni-vst-au4/stockcalculator/README.md

 Addtionally, every element of data list on UI has 3 buttons. as soon as we click on button-1, it will decrease the quantity by 1 on the UI as well as on the server.
 The same will work for the other buttons.

 I have tried and make this functionalities work.
-Please use your own API from crudcurd.com to experiment my code.
+I have used the practice tries from api which is 100, so Please use your own API from crudcurd.com to experiment my code.

 Thank you.